 So I was starting to feel like nature perhaps wasn’t my enemy after all.
 That I could stay in a remote jungle lodge and be totally cool about it.
 (Jai didn’t fare so well on the sleeping front, having found a bat hell bent on circling her bed on the first night we arrived.
 Luckily staff came to the rescue with a stick and a sheet and it was sent back outside, several hours later.)

 Embarrassment aside, the Mandina Lodges are my kind of retreat.
-The resort offers an escape from city life (and WiFi) and an introduction to local Gambian villages.
+The resort offers an alternative to a Gambian beach holiday and an introduction to local Gambian villages.
 The serene location is balanced with an array of activities that bring you closer to nature, and the elegant accommodation seamlessly blends home comforts with the jungle surroundings.
 I learnt that I could comfortably sleep over a river, but that I have no chance of ever getting up a tree.
 Not without that ladder the guys promised anyway.

 I travelled as guest of Gambia Experience who are experts at arranging holidays in The Gambia.